Californios: Ranchos

 After agriculture, cattle, sheep and horses were established by the California Missions, friars, soldiers and Mission Indians, the rancho owners dismissed the friars and the soldiers and took over the mission lands and livestock starting in 1834—the Mission Indians were left to survive however they could.
 The rancho owners tried to live in a grand style they perceived of the wealthy hidalgos in Spain.
 They expected the non-rancho owning population to support this lifestyle.
 Nearly all males rode to where ever they were going at nearly all times making them excellent riders.
 They indulged in many fiestas, fandangos, rodeos and roundups as the rancho owners often went from rancho to rancho on a large horse bound party circuit.
 Weddings, christenings, and funerals were all "celebrated" with large gatherings.

+Before Mexican independence in 1821, 20 "Spanish" land grants had been issued (at little or no cost) in all of Alta California; many to "a few friends and family of the Alta California governors".
+The 1824 Mexican General Colonization Law established rules for petitioning for land grants in California; and by 1828, the rules for establishing land grants were codified in the Mexican Reglamento (Regulation).
+The Acts sought to break the monopoly of the Catholic Franciscan missions and possibly entice increased Mexican settlement.

+When the missions were secularized in 1834–1836 mission property and livestock were supposed to be mostly allocated to the Mission Indians.
+Historical research shows that the majority of rancho grants were given to retired non-commissioned soldiers.
+The largest grants to Nieto, Sepúlveda, Domínguez, Yorba, Ávila, Grijalva, and other founding families were examples of this practice.

+Many of the foreign residents also became rancho grantees.
+Some were "Californios by marriage" like Stearns (who was naturalized in Mexico before moving north) and the Englishman William Hartnell.
+Others married Californios but never became Mexican citizens.
+Rancho ownership was possible for these men because, under Spanish/Mexican law, married women could independently hold title to property.
+In the Santa Cruz area, three Californio daughters of the inválido José Joaquín Castro (1768–1838) married foreigners yet still received grants to Rancho Soquel, Rancho San Agustin and Rancho Refugio.